 For example.
 One of the startups that we looked at has received series D funding from some well known Silicon Valley names.
 They’d started off with a social mission.
 This was so strong that when I first started researching them that I thought that they could have gone a non-profit route.

 This social mission was focused on empowering and uplifting their workers.
-This had a huge impact on their customer relationships and key activities.
-This translated into better quality of workers and more loyal workers (with none of the retention and disintermediation problems that many platforms face) and that delivered a far better value proposition to the end users who paid abou 2X what they would have paid off the platform.
+This had a huge impact on customer relationships and key activities.
+This translated into a better quality of workers and more loyal workers (with none of the retention and disintermediation problems that many platforms face) and that delivered a far better value proposition to the end-users who paid about 2X what they would have paid off the platform.

 Business Models That Accelerate